itsmohitnamdeo/Chat-App/README.md

 ## Features

-- Create UI with React that allows users to click a 'Start chatting' button and enter a chat screen.
+- Chat UI that allows users to click a 'Start chatting' button and enter a chat screen.
 - Users can input text and send it, with the text being visible on the chat screen for all connected users.
 - Multiple users can join the same chat room and start chatting, with their messages appearing in real-time.
 - Real-time communication is handled using WebSockets through Socket.IO.